nashville-software-school/bangazon-inc/book-2-platform-api/chapters/INTEGRATION_TESTS.md

         // Use the client to send the request and store the response var response = await client.PostAsync(
-            "/api/students",
+            "/api/animals",
-            new StringContent(helenAsJSON, Encoding.UTF8, "application/json")
+            new StringContent(jackAsJSON, Encoding.UTF8, "application/json")
         );

         // Store the JSON body of the response string responseBody = await response.Content.ReadAsStringAsync();

-        // Deserialize the JSON into an instance of Student var newHelen = JsonConvert.DeserializeObject<Student>(responseBody);
+        // Deserialize the JSON into an instance of Animal var newJack = JsonConvert.DeserializeObject<Animal>(responseBody);

         /*